-means an undergraduate award course at Bachelor level that achieves at a minimum the learning outcome specified for unit of study means the smallest stand-alone component of an award course that is recordable on a student's transcript.
+undergraduate award course means a coursework award course leading to the award of an Associate Diploma, Diploma, Advanced Diploma, Bachelor degree or Bachelor (Honours) degree. undergraduate degree means an undergraduate award course at Bachelor level that achieves at a minimum the learning outcome specified for Level seven of the AQF. unit of study means the smallest stand-alone component of an award course that is recordable on a student's transcript.
 Units of study have an integer credit point value, normally six credit points except where approved by the Academic Board.

-Level seven of the AQF.

-unit of study coordinator $\label{eq:means} \mbox{ means the academic staff member with overall responsibility}$ for the planning and delivery of a unit of study.

-unit of study outline

-means an outline of curriculum information for a unit of study, published on the University website via the University's enterprise curriculum system as prescribed by the Deputy Vice-Chancellor, Education.

-Note: See clause 10 of the Learning and Teaching Procedures.
+Note: See clause 21. unit of study co- ordinator means the academic staff member with overall responsibility for the planning and delivery of a unit of study. unit of study outline means an outline of curriculum information for a unit of study, published on the University website via the University's enterprise curriculum system as prescribed by the Deputy Vice-Chancellor, Education.
+Note: See clause 10 of the Learning and Teaching Procedures .